ibm-cloud-docs/apps/secapps.md

     An algorithmic pattern that is used to encrypt messages that only the corresponding public key can decrypt.
 The private key is also used to decrypt messages that were encrypted by the corresponding public key.
 The private key is kept on the user system and is protected by a password.

-    The following types of private keys are supported in {{site.data.keyword.Bluemix_notm}}:
+    The following types of private keys are supported in {{site.data.keyword.cloud_notm}}:

     * PEM (`pem`, `.key`)
     * PKCS #8 (`p8`, `pk8`)